microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-07.md

 Information:

 - Navigate to the [Power BI website](https://powerbi.microsoft.com/desktop/), download, and install Power BI Desktop (if you have not already done so)
-- Pull in the Account, Contact, Order, and Order details tables using the Dataverse data source.
+- Get Data: Account, Contact, Order, and Order details tables using the Dataverse data source.
 - Consider any other data that may be relavent
 - Edit the queries so the tables only include the most relevant columns
 - Transform the data to include the Age of order approval